kaltura/DeveloperPortalDocs/documentation/contribute/Article-Style-Structure-Guidelines.md

 **Will render as:**
 {% extlink Debian GNU Linux http://debian.org %}

-A nifty tool to help you to see how your markdown looks as you create it: [dillinger.io](http://dillinger.io/)
+A nifty tool to help you to see how your markdown looks as you create it: {% extlink dillinger.io http://dillinger.io %}

-For additional reading on the Markdown flavor we use read: [Kramdown](http://kramdown.gettalong.org/documentation.html).
+For additional reading on the Markdown flavor we use read: {% extlink Kramdown http://kramdown.gettalong.org/documentation.html %}.

 ## Tips for Creating Great Content